element-plus/unplugin-element-plus/README.md

 Normally you wouldn't use this option but as a general option we exposed it anyway.
 When using this your bundle structure should be the same as ElementPlus.
-See [unpkg.com](https://unpkg.com/element-plus) for more information
+See [unpkg.com](https://unpkg.com/element-plus) for more information.

 ```ts
 type Lib = string